renzocabarios/rango/README.md

 ### What is Middleware?

-A middleware, in the context of RangoJS, are functions that have access to the `requestObject` request and response objects `responseObjects` inside the `Context` object and the `next()` function.
+A middleware, in the context of RangoJS, are functions that have access to the `requestObject` and `responseObjects` inside the `Context` object and the `next()` function.
 They can modify the request and response objects, terminate the request-response cycle, or pass control to the next middleware in the stack.

 ### Using Middleware